Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 After you complete these prerequisite tutorials, you are ready to run AI Engine graph integration and validation using a custom Linux platform.

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2023.1) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before beginning the tutorial, make sure that you have read and followed the *Vitis Software Platform Release Notes* (v2023.1) for setting up software and installing the VCK190 base platform.

 ## Setting up the environment